gopherjs/gopherjs/compiler/internal/dce/README.md

 ### Dependencies

-The dependencies are initialized via two paths.

-The first is dependencies that are specified in an expression.
+The dependencies that are specified in an expression.
 For example a function that invokes another function will be dependent on that invoked function.
 When a dependency is added it will be added as one or more names to the declaration that depends on it.
 It follows the [naming rules](#naming) so that the dependencies will match correctly.

-The second is structural dependencies that are specified automatically while the declaration is being named.
-When an interface is named, it will automatically add all unexported signatures as dependencies via `<package path>.<method name>(<parameter type list>)(<result type list>)`.
+In theory, structural dependencies would be needed to be added automatically while the declaration is being named.
+When an interface is named, it would automatically add all unexported signatures as dependencies via `<package path>.<method name>(<parameter type list>)(<result type list>)`.
+However, we do not need to do that in GopherJS because we aren't using the existence of realized methods in duck-typing.
+GopherJS stores full set of method information when describing the type so that even when things like unexported methods in interfaces are removed, duck-typing will still work correctly.
+This reduces the size of the code by not keeping a potentially long method body when the signature is all that is needed.

 Currently we don't filter unused packages so there is no need to automatically add dependencies on the packages themselves.
 This is also why the package